codytaylorz/mta-subway-arrivals-gtfs-parser/README.md

 TransitFeeds stops.txt file: https://openmobilitydata-data.s3-us-west-1.amazonaws.com/public/feeds/mta/79/20240103/original/stops.txt

+## Caching

+Responses are cached for 30 seconds per unique stop/line combination.
+If you make the same request within this window, the cached result is returned instantly.

 ## Technical Details

 - Built with Flask
 - Uses the `nyct-gtfs` library for parsing MTA realtime feeds
 - Runs on port 5000
 - No API key required for NYC subway data
+-
 ## Running the Application

 The application starts automatically and is accessible at the provided URL.